insin/newforms-gridforms/README.md

 ### Browser bundle

-The browser bundle exposes a global `TBD` variable and expects to find global `React` ([React](http://facebook.github.io/react/)) and `forms` ([newforms](https://github.com/insin/newforms)) variables to work with.
+The browser bundle exposes a global `GridForms` variable and expects to find global `React` ([React](http://facebook.github.io/react/)) and `forms` ([newforms](https://github.com/insin/newforms)) variables to work with.